edwar7777/edwar7777.github.io/_posts/2020-06-29-NFS-clients-behind-NAT.md

 	      ...

 NFS clients 2-4 are similar except port number of `connect=...`.
 For qemu-sparc, `model=lance` can be inserted as an argument if necessary.

+Updates: although `-nic socket` was used for experiments, simliar network hierarchy constructed by libvirt bridge also works fine.

 ### NAT-machine configurations